TrueNAS CORETrueNAS CORE Version Documentation

 Preparing the following before configuring Active Directory helps ensure the connection process.

 Confirm that name resolution is functioning.
-Connect to shell and use ping to check the connection to the AD domain controller.
+Go to Shell and use ping to check the connection to the AD domain controller.

 The ability to send and receive packets without loss verifies the connection.
 Press Ctrl + C to cancel the ping.